 Effective user engagement is an essential part of the regular development of the Environment Statistics Report.

-Previous editions back to 2009 are available from the publications archive.
+Previous editions back to 2009 are available from the statistical archive.

 This report provides both summary and detailed figures on the amount of local authority collected municipal waste in Northern Ireland in the latest reporting year, as well as trend data over the last number of years.
 The data is broken down by waste management groups and district councils.